Albinhsn/JC/JC/src/se/liu/albhe576/project/README.md

 * mby inc/dec not working properly?
+* check you can't declare struct fields with the same name

 * Do some cleanup with what state that gets sent around to each parser/scanner
 * Do proper cleanup of error messages